Garden variety

 Eva Dawn Burk is an Indigenous woman who researches the links between health and traditional food practices.
 To launch the initiative, she partnered with Calypso Farm and Ecology Center near Fairbanks.
 It has two components.
 The first is educational, in which Indigenous youth travel to Calypso to learn about traditional approaches to agriculture.
 The second is infrastructural — Burk works with the local tribal offices where the youth live to help them build on-site biomass-powered greenhouses.
 Since the growing season in many parts of Alaska is less than 100 days, the greenhouses could give these communities a real shot at achieving food sovereignty.

-Sign up for the Reasons to be Cheerful newsletter.The first greenhouse is currently being constructed in Nenana, Burk’s hometown.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The first greenhouse is currently being constructed in Nenana, Burk’s hometown.
 Scheduled to be finished next year, residents are already looking forward to fresh produce at a fraction of current prices.
 “I can’t wait.
 I’m very excited,” said one Nenana resident.
 “When I was growing up, we were lucky to get an orange.”

 Read more at High Country News